javorszky/adventofcode2022/day6/readme.md

 ### Solution

+I get to use readers!

+* put the input string into a reader
+* start at offset 0
+* read 4 bytes that gives me a byte slice (slice (array) of uint8 numbers)
+* sort that slice, does not matter which direction
+* compact the slice (remove duplicates)
+* compare the size of the sorted-but-not-compacted and compacted slices
+* if it's the same, all characters are unique
+* return the offset + 4 because the offset is the starting character, and the task is asking for the next character to arrive

 ## Part 2

 Your device's communication system is correctly detecting packets, but still isn't working.
 It looks like it also needs to look for messages.